xsca1e/sp9820e/README.md

   "About PATCH" to validate the effect.

-  If it does not crash the system, it could be a potential solution since you just want to add translations to the resources file, and I can make a tool for you to automate on that.
+  If it does not crash the system, it could be a potential solution since you only want to add translations to the resources file, and I can make a tool for you to automate on that.